poweroutlet2/openground/docs/docs/index.md

 # Or using pip
 pip install openground

-# Extract and ingest documentation from a sitemap
+# Extract and embed documentation from a sitemap
 openground add example-docs \
   --source https://docs.example.com/sitemap.xml \
   -y